vajoo/Kubernetes-Demo/kubernetes.md

 - get all pods with: kubectl get pod
 - view logs with: kubectl logs <pod-name> -> stream logs with -f at the end
 - get ip to access the node with: minikube ip or kubectl get node -o wide

+- stop the cluster with: minikube stop
+- check it with: minikube status